Your guide to India payroll

 5) Health and education cess

-The Indian government mandates a 4% health and education cess on total income to support education and healthcare in rural communities and people in India living below the poverty line.
+The Indian government mandates a 4% health and education cess on total income tax amount to support education and healthcare in rural communities and people in India living below the poverty line.

 India payroll compliance best practices